grafana/agent/docs/flow/concepts/components.md

 // This component exports a "receiver" value which can be used by other
 // components to send metrics. prometheus.remote_write "prod" {
-  remote_write {
+  endpoint {
     url = "https://prod:9090/api/v1/write"

+    http_client_config {
       basic_auth {
         username = "admin"

         // Use our password file for authenticating with the production database. password = local.file.api_key.content
+      }
     }
   }
 }